AnshulAlgoS/DreamWeaver/README.md

   <img src="https://img.shields.io/badge/Firebase-FFCA28?style=for-the-badge&logo=firebase&logoColor=black" alt="Firebase"/>
 </p>

-**DreamWeaver** is an AI-powered storytelling companion app for Android that helps you create amazing stories through interactive conversation.
-Using advanced AI models, it continues your story ideas with creative and contextual suggestions, making storytelling collaborative and fun!
+**DreamWeaver** is an interactive storytelling companion app for Android that helps you create amazing stories through conversation.
+Using advanced language models, it continues your story ideas with creative and contextual suggestions, making storytelling collaborative and fun!

 ## ✨ Features